-During a roleplaying game, a lot of the interesting interaction between the gamemaster and the players happens via the NPCs (non-player characters).
-In order to portray them convincingly, what works best – aside from the GM’s acting skills – is using a portrait.
+During a roleplaying game, a lot of the interesting interactions between the gamemaster and players happen via NPCs (non-player characters).
+In order to portray these NPCs convincingly, what works best – aside from the GM’s acting skills – is using a portrait.
 A portrait will present the NPC’s appearance to your players within seconds.
-Save yourself the effort of a tedious explanation of a characters looks, clothes and facial expression.
-A portrait also makes it easy for your players to distinguish different NPCs.
+Save yourself the effort of a tedious explanation of a character’s looks, clothes, and facial expression and use a portrait, as it makes it easy for your players to distinguish different NPCs.
 This article will share some useful tips about creating NPC portraits.

 Impact: ★ ★ ★ ★

 Time to read: 8 min

 NPC portraits are best used as paper flaps, which you can hang over your GM screen.
 On the side which is visible to your players, there’s the portrait image of the NPC.
 The backside, which is visible to the GM only, contains the most important information about the NPC.
 You can put a statblock on there or some details about how to play this character as the GM.
 Things like name, posture, or the way the character speaks, are really helpful to have on the backside of the paper flap.
 Check out the example to the right.